neilcruz1/sharepoint-file-downloader/README.md

 # SharePoint File/Folder Downloader
-A Python script that lets you download **ALL SHAREPOINT FILES** including their respective folders/subfolders, or ONLY the files themselves WITHOUT any folders.
+A Python script that lets you download **all SharePoint files** including their respective folders/subfolders, or ONLY the files themselves WITHOUT any folders.

-This script has been tested on Personal SharePoint sites and currently only has the functionality to **download EVERY SINGLE FILE FROM A GIVEN SHAREPOINT SITE.**
+This script has been tested on Personal SharePoint sites and currently has the functionality to **only download every single file from a given SharePoint site.**

 You **MUST HAVE SharePoint app permissions to authenticate** and log in with either:
 * USERNAME & PASSWORD